-We make a small, once-only charge on the cost of ebook conversion, deducting it from royalties.
+We make a small, once-only charge on the cost of ebook conversion, deducting it from royalties (if it's very expensive we may ask for payment up front).
 It will appear in the royalties section on your Financial page.

 We feel justified in doing this because: